WebAssembly/function-references/proposals/function-references/Overview.md

 While doing so, the semantics of static and dynamic type checks need to remain coherent.
 That is, both static and dynamic type checking (as well as link-time checks) must use the same subtype relation.
-Otherwise, values of subtype would not always be substitutable for values of a supertype, thereby breaking a fundemental property of subtyping and various transformations and optimisations relying on substitutability.
+Otherwise, values of a subtype would not always be substitutable for values of a supertype, thereby breaking a fundemental property of subtyping and various transformations and optimisations relying on substitutability.

 At the same time, care has to be taken to not damage the performance of existing instructions.
 In particular, `call_indirect` performs a runtime type check over (structural) function types that is expected to be no more expensive than a single pointer comparison.